Amazingly Consistent AI-Generated Characters From a Photo Using SeeDream 4.0

 Go to https://www.krea.ai/train and follow the instructions to train a model of your face.
 You will need a subscription to do this.
 Use the Flux model.

-1. Train the AI model: Upload multiple photos of yourself (ideally around 20 with different angles and lighting) to the “train” section of Krea AI.
-You can specify whether you’re training a style, object, or character, but for faces, a default option is usually available.
+Train the AI model: Upload multiple hi-resolution photos of yourself (ideally around 40 with different angles and lighting) to the “train” section of Krea AI.
+You can specify whether you’re training a style, object, or character.
+You can choose “character” or keep the default setting.

 You can now use various prompts in Krea to generate diverse images incorporating your trained face.
 For example, you can make an image of you

-• signing in front of a mic facing the right with the camera close up
+• singing in front of a mic facing the right with the camera close up

-• signing while holding a mic with the camera at a distance
+• singing while holding a mic with the camera at a distance

 • playing drums